kcgolden/dotfiles/README.md

 time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.

+## Setting up Sublime
+Setting up a dotfiles git repository with Sublime Text 2 settings (OSX) First, a small aside.
+You need to install Sublime Package Control, a completely kick ass package manager for Sublime Text 2.
+Think of apt-get...er, Homebrew, for Sublime Text.
+You install it via the Sublime console.

+Hit ctrl+`to open the console   (That's a tilde)
+Run the following command:
+import urllib2,os; pf='Package Control.sublime-package'; ipp=sublime.installed_packages_path(); os.makedirs(ipp) if not os.path.exists(ipp) else None; urllib2.install_opener(urllib2.build_opener(urllib2.ProxyHandler())); open(os.path.join(ipp,pf),'wb').write(urllib2.urlopen('http://sublime.wbond.net/'+pf.replace(' ','%20')).read()); print('Please restart Sublime Text to finish installation')
+Restart Sublime Text
+Great.
+Now that you have that installed, all of the Sublime Text 2 user settings are stored in the Packages/User directory of the Sublime data folder.
+Make a new directory called .dotfiles, copy your existing User directory to .dotfiles, remove the Packages/User directory and replace it with a symlink to .dotfiles:

+mkdir -p ~/.dotfiles/sublime/
+cp -r ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/User ~/.dotfiles/sublime
+rm -rf ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/User
+ln -s ~/.dotfiles/sublime/User/ ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/User
+You're done.
+Listing your file details in the Packages directory should yield something

 ## bugs

 I want this to work for everyone; that means when you clone it down it should